Trojan-Mek: a solid history of heavy machine moves

 Trojan-Mek Limited was established in 2004.
 The company was founded by co-directors Leighton Price and Colin Watkins, to deliver specialist machine moving and factory relocation services to the UK manufacturing and engineering industries.

-With a combined experience of over 40 years’ in machinery installations and plant relocation, factory decommissioning and removals, HIAB transport and haulage, co-directors Leighton Price and Colin Watkins, set out to create a ‘one-stop-shop’ that would truly meet individual customer needs and specific project requirements – a Total Industrial Relocation Solution.
+With a combined experience of over 40 years’ in machinery installations and plant relocation, factory decommissioning and removals, HIAB transport and haulage, Leighton and Colin set out to create a ‘one-stop-shop’ that would truly meet individual customer needs and specific project requirements – a Total Industrial Relocation Solution.

 Today, from its South Wales base, Trojan-Mek provides professional, technical expertise alongside a complete range of machinery and factory moving, machine installations, plant and heavy equipment relocation, HIAB hire and heavy haulage services – from single heavy item moves, industrial lifting and manual handling, through to complete production line decommissioning and turnkey project management.

 Trojan-Mek Limited established in Maesteg, South Wales, to provide a ‘one-stop-shop’ for bespoke Total Movement Solutions to UK manufactures and engineers.

 First major factory decommissioning project carried out by Trojan-Mek at the LG Phillips Displays manufacturing plant, Newport, South Wales.

 The firm wins turnkey project contract with leading radiator manufacturer, QRL Radiator Group (formerly Quinn Radiators), to install new production equipment at its state of the art facility in Newport, South Wales.

 Trojan-Mek is recognised for its achievements to date, being officially ranked in Wales’ Fast Growth 50 – promoting the development of business growth in Wales.